Jenna and Chris

 Sunset over Twin Lakes

-Drinks, music, kids running around the docks, and conversations stretching late around the firepit.
+Drinks, music, kids running around the docks.
+Conversations stretched late around the firepit.
+The kind of August night that justified the whole drive out.

 The big group at sunset